Slow living isn’t synonymous with city life. Here are some tips for living a balanced and unhurried life – even in the big city.

 8. Ignore small annoyances

-Whether it’s an Uber driver who can’t read their GPS, or colleagues chatting loudly at your desk, consider if anger will benefit the situation.
+Whether it’s an Uber driver who can’t read GPS, or a colleague chatting nonstop at your desk, your anger won’t help the situation.

 Get some noise-cancelling headphones if our office is too frantic.
 Breathe deeply and let things go.
 Have a sense of humor in stressful situations.